nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 With `addToHistory(String command)`, `previousCommand()`, `nextCommand()` and `currentCommand()` implemented, a simple `setOnKeyPressed` under `CommandBox` class which checks for user's input of arrow up (which calls previousCommand()) and arrow down (which calls nextCommand()) would suffice for GUI implementation.

-### \[Proposed\] Undo/redo feature

-#### Proposed Implementation

-The proposed undo/redo mechanism is facilitated by `VersionedAddressBook`.
-It extends `AddressBook` with an undo/redo history, stored internally as an `addressBookStateList` and `currentStatePointer`.
-Additionally, it implements the following operations:
+### Undo/Redo Command

+Each `Model` internally stores its undo and redo history as a (for `DeliveryModel`) `deliveryBookStateList` and `deliveryBookStatePointer`.
+There are corresponding analogs for `InventoryModel`.
+Additionally, the following commands are implemented by `ModelsManager`.

-* `VersionedAddressBook#commit()` — Saves the current address book state in its history.
+* `ModelsManager#commit()` — Saves the current book states of all the `Model`s it contains in their history.
-* `VersionedAddressBook#undo()` — Restores the previous address book state from its history.
+* `VersionedAddressBook#undo()` — Restores the previous book states from each `Model` from their history.
-* `VersionedAddressBook#redo()` — Restores a previously undone address book state from its history.
+* `VersionedAddressBook#redo()` — Restores a all previously undone book states from every `Model`'s history.

-These operations are exposed in the `Model` interface as `Model#commitAddressBook()`, `Model#undoAddressBook()` and `Model#redoAddressBook()` respectively.
+These operations are exposed in the `Models` interface as `Models#commit()`, `Models#commit()` and `Models#redo()` respectively.

+The `ModelsManager` class calls `Model#commit()`, `Model#undo()`, and `Model#redo` on each of the models it contains, which then handle the respective tasks.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
-The `VersionedAddressBook` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.
+Each `Model` will be initialized with its initial state, and the pointer pointing to their respective book's state.

 ![UndoRedoState0](images/UndoRedoState0.png)

 Step 2.
-The user executes `delete 5` command to delete the 5th item in the address book.
-The `delete` command calls `Model#commitAddressBook()`, causing the modified state of the address book after the `delete 5` command executes to be saved in the `addressBookStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.
+The user executes `delete-i 5` command to delete the 5th item in the address book.
+The `delete-i` command calls `Models#commit()`, causing the modified state of the inventory and delivery books after the `delete-i 5` command executes to be saved in the `inventoryBookStateList`, `deliveryBookStateList`, and the `inventoryBookStatePointer`, `deliveryBookStatePointer` are shifted to the newly inserted books state.

 ![UndoRedoState1](images/UndoRedoState1.png)

 Step 3.
-The user executes `add n/David …​` to add a new item.
-The `add` command also calls `Model#commitAddressBook()`, causing another modified address book state to be saved into the `addressBookStateList`.
+The user executes `add-d n/David p/12345678 …​` to add a new Delivery.
+The `add-d` command also calls `Models#commit()`, causing another set of modified book states to be saved into the `inventoryBookStateList` and `deliveryBookStateList`.

 ![UndoRedoState2](images/UndoRedoState2.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Model#commitAddressBook()`, so the address book state will not be saved into the `addressBookStateList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If a command fails its execution, it will not call `Models#commit()`, so the states will not be saved into the `inventoryBookStateList` and `deliveryBookStateList`.

 </div>

 Step 4.
-The user now decides that adding the item was a mistake, and decides to undo that action by executing the `undo` command.
-The `undo` command will call `Model#undoAddressBook()`, which will shift the `currentStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.
+The user now decides that adding the delivery was a mistake, and decides to undo that action by executing the `undo` command.
+The `undo` command will call `Models#undo()`, which will shift the `deliveryBookStatePointer` and `inventoryBookStatePointer` once to the left, pointing it to the previous address book state, and restores the address book to that state.

 ![UndoRedoState3](images/UndoRedoState3.png)

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `currentStatePointer` is at index 0, pointing to the initial AddressBook state, then there are no previous AddressBook states to restore.
-The `undo` command uses `Model#canUndoAddressBook()` to check if this is the case.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the current state pointers are at index 0, pointing to the initial state, then there are no previous books states to restore.
+The `undo` command uses `InventoryModel#canUndo()` and `DeliveryModel#canUndo()` to check if this is the case.
 If so, it will return an error to the user rather
 than attempting to perform the undo.

 </div>